Last Updated On:

 Some social media influencers will also have media kits that detail their reach, audiences, and engagements per post.
 So you can find one who fits your target market and then request their media kit.

-Here are a few more factors to consider:
+No. Here are a few more factors you should consider when finding nano-influencers to partner with:

 Different influencers approach content creation differently.
 Look closely at their work to identify audio quality, visual quality, tone, substance, consistency, and category.